MCW Cardiovascular Center Research Programs

 Total laboratory space exceeds 42,000 square feet, making it one of the largest cardiovascular centers in the United States and providing a think tank for investigators studying cardiovascular disease.

-Dr. Ivor Benjamin, MD, FAHA, FACC, is the Director of the Cardiovascular Center and Chief of the Division of Cardiovascular Medicine.
+Dr. Ivor Benjamin, MD, FAHA, FACC, is the Director of the Cardiovascular Center.
 Dr. David Gutterman, MD, Northwestern Mutual Professor of Cardiology, is the Senior Associate Director of the Cardiovascular Center.
 The Center is comprised of more than 150 faculty scientists and physicians from virtually every department at the Medical College of Wisconsin.

 Cardiovascular Center researchers are responsible for nearly $60 million in research grants.